 Number of Shards

-The best practice is to set this parameter to Auto so the system determines the appropriate number of shards.
+Set this parameter to Auto so the system determines the appropriate number of shards.
 When set to Auto, the number is calculated based on the number of nodes in the spatiotemporal big data store cluster, along with a constant factor based on the specified Rolling Data Option parameter value.

 Refresh Interval (seconds)

 Specifies the time interval in seconds that new or updated events are indexed in the data source.
 Higher values will result in higher indexed events per second write speed performance, but it will increase the latency of written events being indexed and available for querying.
 A value of -1 disables data indexing, for a period of time, until the value is set back to a positive number.
-Dynamically changing the value to -1 and back for a period of time is useful for cases where there is a large number of events, allowing for a bulk-indexing with better performance.
+Dynamically changing the value to -1 and back for a period of time is useful for cases where there is a large number of events, allowing for a bulk indexing with better performance.

 Specifies the type of ObjectID that is generated for feature records in the data source.